 On the following pages you will notice a change to the order form.
-In previous years, we would offer multiple versions of kits - one with student science journals and one without student science journals.
+Prior to the 2021-2022 school year we would offer multiple versions of kits - one with student science journals and one without student science journals.
 We have listened to feedback from districts indicating a need to have more flexibility in the ordering process to order journals based on actual students in the classroom.

-As such, for the 2021-2022 school year, districts will be able to determine how many student science journals are needed for instruction.
+As such, for the 2022-2023 school year, districts will be able to determine how many student science journals are needed for instruction.

-The cost of each student science journal is \$1.50
+The cost of each student science journal is \$1.60